Best Vegan Waffle Recipe (Vegan Belgian Waffles)

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Dust off your waffle iron and put it to good use!
 Whether you prefer mini rounds, Belgian waffles, or fun novelty shapes, they all taste amazing when you start with the right recipe.
-No dairy nor eggs need apply when you make it plant-based!
+If you’re looking for a waffle that’s packed with protein, check out this savory tofu waffle recipe!

 Vegan waffles cut to show the fluffy inside texture.